 - Hell-Bent for Leather: The duo is usually seen wearing leather jackets.

-- Idiosyncratic/Minimalistic Cover Art: Their main two albums just have a cross, not even the band or album name.
+- Idiosyncratic/Minimalistic Cover Art: Their main three albums just have a cross, not even the band or album name.

 - The singles from Audio, Video, Disco all have the same stone cross, but with a different background.

 - A Cross the Universe subverts the other examples by not having a cross, just the band and album titles on a plain black background.

 - The singles from Cross, as well as Access All Arenas avert this trope, however.

 - Incredibly Lame Pun: As stated above; A Cross the Universe.

 - Lighter and Softer: Audio, Video, Disco was meant to be a "daylight album" when compared to †, according to Word of God.

 - Limited Lyrics Song: "Audio, Video, Disco" and "Ohio"

 - Live Album: As stated above, A Cross the Universe and Access All Arenas.